-Summer has arrived in South of France, and so has “la canicule”.
-Like every year, temperatures are rising during this heatwave.
+Summer has arrived in the South of France, and so has “la canicule”.
+Like every year, temperatures keep rising during this heatwave.
 As a Dutch-girl, I unfortunately don’t have that natural French “je-ne-sais-quoi”.
 When I dare to take a step outside our cool, thick walled house, I literally start dripping sweat the third step I take.
-Not to mention my make-up, which melts instantly in the summer heat.
+Not to mention my make-up, which melts instantly in the Summer heat.
 I try, I really do, but somehow heat and I don’t go well together.

-Time to ask some French girls if they would reveal some of their secrets to looking fresh in summer.
-In August, you can weekly read their tips and secrets, starting with the charming and always well-dressed Valérie Castan.
-She runs a wine Domaine together with her brother and is also known as The Francunian.
-(PS All pictures below are from Valérie’s Instagram).
+Time to ask a French girl if she would reveal some of her secrets to looking fresh in Summer.
+I asked the charming and always well-dressed Valérie Castan.
+She runs a wine Domaine with her brother and is also known as The Francunian.
+(P.s.
+All pictures below are from Valérie’s Instagram).

 Grab a fan

-The Spanish had it all figured it out with this necessary accessory of the Summer.
-I have some in different colours (usually gifts from my Spanish friends), and I try to match it with the colour of my outfit, but not mandatory!
+The Spanish had it all figured it out with this necessary Summer accessory.
+I have some in different colours (usually gifts from my Spanish friends), and I try to match it with the colour of my outfit, but that’s not mandatory!

 Go for lighter fabrics